How to Become a Video Game Designer

 Professional Organizations for Video Game Designers

-Joining a professional association can bring several benefits to game designers at just about any point in their careers.
-Depending on the group you join, you may get access to continuing education resources, professional development opportunities and discounts on registration fees at regional and national conferences where you can network and learn new tricks.
-Here's a list of a few such organizations in the games industry:
+Joining a professional association may provide you with access to continuing education resources, professional development opportunities and discounts on registration fees at regional and national conferences where you can network and learn new tricks.
+Here's a list of a few such organizations for those seeking game designer careers:

 - International Game Developers Association (IGDA)

 - AIGA, the Professional Association for Design

 - Special Interest Group on Computer-Human Interaction (SIGCHI)